As an affiliate, we earn from qualifying purchases made on our website.

 When it comes to “softness”, you could be talking about the golf ball compression rating or the feel of the ball.
 Soft compression balls can have a softer cover or they can have a firm cover.
 The opposite is true for hard compression balls.

 In most cases, the “feel” of the golf ball won’t have a huge impact on spin rates.
-Want to know more?
-Check out our soft vs hard golf balls article here.
 What matters more is the softness of the compression.

 If you look at the Pro V1 (90 compression) and the Pro V1x (100 compression), you’ll notice that the firmer Pro V1x produces slightly more driver spin and quite a bit more wedge spin.